Jaimeloeuf/DanceAway/README.md

 - Multiplayer mode as mentioned above.
 - Invite your friends to play and compete against you.
 - Expand the diabetes related knowledge base in the app, so that user can see more different trivias and stuff

+## License
+This framework is open source under the "BSD 3-Clause License".
+The author holds no liabilities for how this project is used.